 Keeping a place of prostitution is a felony in Wisconsin.
-Contact Meyer Van Severen, S.C. for top criminal defense representation.
+Contact Van Severen Law Office for top criminal defense representation.

 Keeping a place of prostitution is a felony in Wisconsin.
 Upon conviction for this offense, you face a maximum of 6 years in prison and $10,000.00 in fines.
 The charge is a Class H felony.

-At Meyer Van Severen, S.C. we’re known for the positive results we regularly achieve for clients facing criminal charges.
+At Van Severen Law Office we’re known for the positive results we regularly achieve for clients facing criminal charges.
 Frequently those criminal charges are for sex crimes, such as this one.
 While facing a felony charge might be scary, and while this charge might embarrass you, those reasons are even more reason to hire a strong ally.
 At our firm we focus on getting you through this situation in a way that most benefits the rest of your life.
 We understand that this is simply a chapter that you need to put behind you.